-Julie Garvin 15575 Weatherock Way, 93908
+Julie Garvin 15575 Weatherock Way, 93908 RESPONSE TO LETTER #1 - JULIE GARVIN

-Response to Letter #1 - Julie Garvin

-Commenter states that the residents of Rimrock Subdivision are being unfairly charged by Cal Am Water for the water needs of proposed subdivision.
+Commenter states that the residents of Rimrock Subdivision are being unfairly charged by Cal-Am Water for the water needs of proposed subdivision.

-The proposed system of water delivery and treatment is discussed on page 2-17 of the DEIR, and analyzed in Sections 3.6 (Groundwater Resources and Hydrology) and 3.9 (Public Services and Utilities.
-These sections describe that water will be supplied to the project via two existing wells, to be operated by Cal Am and distributed through an expanded distribution system.
+The proposed system of water delivery and treatment is discussed on page 2-17 of the DEIR, and analyzed in Sections 3.6 (Groundwater Resources and Hydrology) and 3.9 (Public Services and Utilities).
+These sections describe that quantity of water necessary to serve the project will be supplied to the project via two existing wells, to be owned and operated by Cal-Am and distributed through an expanded distribution system.

 The EIR addresses the potential environmental impacts of approving and constructing the proposed subdivision only, and does not address existing or future rate structures set by water purveyors to provide service.
 The proposed project will be required to obtain all permits and agreements and pay for all system improvements necessary to serve the proposed subdivision.
-The Ambler Park water treatment facility is currently being upgraded.
-Some water purveyors are increasing their rates to upgrade their water treatment systems to treat for naturally occurring arsenic in the water supply due to the recent lowering of the maximum contaminate level for arsenic.
+The Ambler Park water treatment facility was recently upgraded, and represents one treatment option.
+A second treatment option may include a stand alone treatment plant at the site, which would also be owned and operated by Cal-Am.
+Some water purveyors are increasing their rates to upgrade their water treatment systems to treat for naturally occurring arsenic in the water supply due to the Federal and State maximum contaminant level for arsenic being lowered from 50 parts per billion (ppb) to 10 ppb in 2006 and 2008, respectively.

-From: Mike Thompson [mailto:mfthom@gmail.com] Sent: Saturday, December 06, 2008 4:20 PM To: Gillette, Melody x6056 Subject: Draft EIR for Harper Canyon (Encina Hills) Subdivision County File #PLN00696
+----Original Message---From: Mike Thompson [mailto:mfthom@gmail.com] Sent: Saturday, December 06, 2008 4:20 PM To: Gillette, Melody x6056 Subject: Draft EIR for Harper Canyon (Encina Hills) Subdivision County File #PLN000696